Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

 Assess Impact of Uncertainty Set on the Solution Obtained
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We now perform a price-of-robustness study, in which the size of the
+We now perform a price-of-robustness study, in which
-uncertainty set is varied to assess the response of the solution.
-This
+we assess the response of the solution obtained to the
+size of the uncertainty set.
-can be easily performed by placing the PyROS solver invocation in a
+This study can be easily performed by placing the PyROS solver
-for-loop and recording the results at each iteration.
+invocation in a ``for`` loop and recording the result at each iteration.

-Invoke PyROS in a ``for``-Loop
+Invoke PyROS in a ``for`` Loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The PyROS solver invocation can easily be made in a ``for``-loop.
+The PyROS solver invocation can easily be made in a ``for`` loop.
 At
 each iteration of the loop, we use PyROS to solve the RO problem subject
 to the uncertainty set of the corresponding size: